 Beirut Rafic Hariri International Airport (BEY) is located in the southern suburbs of the Lebanese capital, six miles (9km) from the city centre.
 The airport has one U-shaped terminal, comprised of the East Wing and West Wing with a connecting midsection and four floors.

-The airport is situated five miles (8km) south of the city.
+The airport is situated four miles (7km) south of the city.

 Getting to the city